 Each year First Church hosts a free Carillon Concert Series.
 All are welcome to attend and bring a chair or blanket and sit on the south lawn of the church, on the lawn of the public library next door, Blue Back Square or across the street on the Town Green.
-In the event of inclement weather, the concerts will be held in the Meeting House.
 All concerts run from 6 to 7 pm on Thursdays in July.